wavefrontHQ/docs/pages/doc/ingestion_policies.md

 {% include note.html content="You must be a Super Admin to view the Usage Portal and manage ingestion policies."%}

-By using ingestion policies, you can monitor the usage for particular accounts or groups.
+By using ingestion policies, you can monitor the usage for a combination of accounts or groups.
 You can examine:
 - the total usage out of a certain limit for the policy
 - the month-over-month percentage change in the total usage for the policy
 - the hourly usage for the current billing month
 - the accounts that ingest most data
-- the usage by ingestion source (proxy and direct ingestions)
+- the usage by ingestion mechanism (proxy and direct ingestions)
 - the usage by ingestion type (time series, histograms, and delta counters)

 To examine the performance of your Wavefront instance, you can use [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).